Daniel of Moscow: Death

-At the age of 42 on the 5 March 1303 Daniil died.
+At the age of 42 on 5 March 1303 Daniil died.
 He never became grand prince of Vladimir, which meant that according to traditional Rus' succession practices, his son and successor Yury of Moscow had no legitimate claim to the throne of Vladimir.
 This is why Khan Tokhta granted Mikhail of Tver the Vladimirian grand princely title when Andrey of Gorodets died the next year (27 July 1304).

 Canonisation

-Before his death he became a monk and, according to his will, was buried in the cemetery of the St. Daniel Monastery.
+Before his death he became a monk and, according to his will, was buried in the cemetery of the Saint Daniel Monastery.
 This was a common cemetery and by being buried there he was demonstrating humility.
 He was canonized by the Russian Orthodox Church in 1791 but only for local veneration.

 In the year 1330, the monastery was moved to the Kremlin and the monastery was turned into a common parish.
 The cemetery became open to the public and his grave was lost.
-On August 30, 1652, many relics from Daniil of Moscow were found and were placed in a tomb in the Danilov Monastery in his honor.
+On 30 August 1652, many relics from Daniil of Moscow were found and were placed in a tomb in the Danilov Monastery in his honor.

 Marriage and children

-His wife was named Maria Glebovna Belozerskaya, a direct descendant of Genghis Khan and Russian nobility.
+His wife was named Maria Glebovna Belozerskaya, a daughter of Gleb of Beloozero and direct descendant of Genghis Khan and also the Rurikids.
 They had at least six children: